2021/22 multi channel video and sculpture installation

 About the work

-In this recent artwork, darklins explores art making as a mode of queer birth and reproduction.
+In this recent artwork, darklins explores art making as a mode of queer birth and reproduction, in reference to Lincolnshire folklore.
 Can art, and particular use of media, be a speculative mode of engaging with utopian models of queer reproduction, community and futurity?

 James Chantry is an artist, researcher and educator.
 He has exhibited internationally and is currently undertaking a PhD by practice in Fine Art at De Montfort University, Leicester.

 His practice explores the links between the supernatural and queer identity.
 Utilising fragments of heritage and folklore to form a symbiotic relationship, he produces film and installation work that incorporates: drawing, animation, video, sculpture, photography, sound recordings and found materials.
 In recent work the literary ghost story, mediumship and folklore are thematic frameworks, alongside specific geographic locations.
 In particular queering liminal wildernesses, such as fenland and the edge lands between city and countryside.
 His aim is to create new worlds from the past, that consider: identity politics, psychogeography, supernatural, science fiction and history, in the context of queer futurity.